infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 the address of an other Mutable Block in their payload.

 NBs are currently Immutable and thus cannot be updated once created.
-Use the `NBAddress(Bytes)` function to obtain the NB block address from its unique id.
+Use the `named_block_address(NamedBlockKey)` function to obtain the NB block address from its unique id.

 ## Creating and inserting new blocks ##